The Cork branch of the Samaritans is always looking for more volunteers.

 At the selection evening, you will be invited to work as part of group.
 Afterwards, if you still think you would like to become a volunteer, we will invite you to an interview with two of our volunteers where you can learn more and we can learn a little about you.

-Our training courses last eight-nine weeks (Wednesday nights) and one full Sunday.
+Our training courses last nine weeks, with training taking place on Wednesday nights.
 Among the key skills you will learn are how to:

 - Put your opinions aside;